blues/notehub-js/src/docs/UsageApi.md

   'endDate': 1657894210, // Number | End date for filtering results, specified as a Unix timestamp 'deviceUID': ["null"], // [String] | A Device UID.
-  'fleetUID': ["null"], // [String] | Filter by Fleet UID 'aggregate': "'device'" // String | Aggregation level for results };
+  'fleetUID': ["null"], // [String] | Filter by Fleet UID 'aggregate': "'device'", // String | Aggregation level for results 'skipRecentData': false // Boolean | When true, skips fetching recent data from raw event tables and only returns data from summary tables.
+Use this for better performance on large projects.
+};
 apiInstance.getSessionsUsage(projectOrProductUID, period, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + JSON.stringify(data));